Getting Your Security Deposit Back

 Get an itemized receipt for your deposit.
 This receipt will identify each charge ( for example, pet deposit, last months rent, cleaning fees, etc.).

 When moving in, take careful inventory of the condition of the place.
 Record any existing damage and check all appliances to make sure they work properly.
-Ask the landlord to sign and date the inventory and be sure to keep a copy (if s/he wont sign, send a copy to them and mail one to yourselfwhich you save unopened).
-Pictures or videos of the existing condition of the apartment can also be helpful later.
+Ask the landlord to sign and date the inventory and be sure to keep a copy (if s/he wont sign, send a copy to the landlord and mail one to yourselfwhich you save unopened).
+Pictures, videos, and/or witnesses of the existing condition of the rental unit are also helpful later.

 According to California Civil Code Section 1950.5: